mndjinga/CDMATH/README.md

 Notes for compilation options:
 * Eclipse: The Cmake options `-G"Eclipse CDT4 - Unix Makefiles" -D_ECLIPSE_VERSION=4.3` create project files if you want to develop CDMATH with Eclipse Kepler or higher.
 * HDF5: On some systems (not Ubuntu 14.04 nor Ubuntu 16.04), you may have to use the compilation option `-DHDF5_ROOT_DIR=/path/to/hdf5/library` too.
-* MPI: On some systems (not Ubuntu 14.04, nor Ubuntu 16.04), you may have to use the compilation option `-DMPI_ROOT_DIR=/path/to/mpi/library` too.
-You may also have to set the environment variable `export MPI_ROOT_DIR=/path/to/mpi/library`.
-Moreover, on some systems (not Ubuntu 14.04, nor Ubuntu 16.04), the compilation option `-DMEDFILE_USE_MPI=ON` may be mandatory and be set to `ON`.
 * PETSc: If the library Petsc is already installed in your system (packages libpetsc-dev for ubuntu and petsc-devel for fedora 25 and 26), you may save time and disk space by using the installed library instead of installing a new one.
 In order to do so use the compilation options `-DPETSC_DIR=/path/to/petsc/installation/petsc -DPETSC_ARCH=arch-linux2-c-opt`.
 If you prefer to compile PETSc yourself from the sources you may follow the instructions given in [the official documentation](http://www.mcs.anl.gov/petsc/documentation/installation.html).

 Use of CDMATH